 Taking a cross-country motorcycle trip can be a fantastic adventure.
-It can give you the opportunity to enjoy the sights, sounds, and people all over the country in way no other kind of trip can.
+It can give you the opportunity to enjoy the sights, sounds, and people all over the country in a way no other kind of trip can.
 It’s something you can tell your children and grandchildren about for years to come.
-To get the most out of the trip, take the time to create a careful plan.
+To get the most out of the trip, take the time to create plan carefully.
 Take into consideration the duration of your trip, what you want to see, and the weather conditions during your adventure.

 Decisions, Decisions, Decisions

 While riding across the U.S. might be a dream come true, it can be a very challenging journey.
 It takes lots of stamina to ride the 3,000 to 4,000 miles it takes to go coast to coast, so you need to be prepared.
 It’s important to consider whether you should take your own bike or rent a newer one.
 You must also decide what to take with you and what to purchase along the way.
 How you’ll get home once the ride is over is a crucial step to keep in mind.
 Most importantly, you have to consider the route you will take.
 You should set aside the necessary time for the trip to accommodate the stops you want to make.
 It is important to begin planning the trip well in advance.